 Lastly, you need to water your lawn.
 Watering your lawn will help the topsoil settle and fill any remaining air pockets in the soil.
 You can also look at where the water pools to find more places that you need to level out.
 If you need to, you can also add a bit of grass seed if you want to spruce up your yard a bit, or there are some bare patches.

-Large yards look great and give you plenty of room for activities.
-But a large lawn is prone to developing more irregularities and lumpy parts.
+Large yards look great and give you plenty of room for activities, but a large lawn is prone to developing more irregularities and lumpy parts.
+Yard leveling is an essential part of your lawn maintenance, as it ensures your yard is free from bumps and looks great.
 A bumpy law not only looks unattractive but can also be a potential safety hazard and cause trips and sprained ankles.
 Uneven yards can also cause problems with drainage, flooding, and damage underground structures such as pipes and sewage reservoirs.

 An adequately leveled lawn is key to having a happy and healthy lawn.
 Having a level lawn makes it easier to mow as your lawnmower won’t be scalping the tops of the dirt.
 Also, having uneven dips can cause the mower blades to go too low, making the grass cut very unevenly.